-Your WIC Guide to Breastfeeding has lots of helpful tips.
-I will want to breastfeed about 8 to 12 times or more every 24 hours.
+The Guide to Breastfeeding has lots of helpful tips.
+I will want to breastfeed about 10 or more times every 24 hours.

-Formula feeding:
+• Formula feeding:

 When You Feed Me Formula has tips on how much formula to offer me as I grow.